 A residential detox program is often the first step on the road to recovery.
 If you are currently using or struggling with cravings, this is where you need to start.
-During this time, your body is given a safe place to detoxify, which means naturally process and eliminate the chemicals from your body.
+During this time, your body is given a safe place to detoxify, which means naturally process and eliminating the chemicals from your body.
 Detox is safe for most people.
 It allows you to get the support of a medical team if you need it.
 You also get help managing your cravings and withdrawal symptoms.

-Can You Do It on Your Own?
+Can You Do It On Your Own?

 When a person develops a dependence on drugs or alcohol, their body and brain crave it.
 Your brain’s chemistry changes.
 It feels that it needs to have access to that drug to operate in a normal fashion.
 When it does not get that drug, it will then create intense cravings and even pain for you.
 You may feel ill without it.
 You may not be able to get out of bed.
 All of this is a powerful encouragement to keep using.
 Most people with a moderate to severe addiction need professional help to break this dependency.
 To do that, they often need to use residential detox at a substance abuse treatment center.

-What Happens In a Residential Detox Environment?
+What Happens In A Residential Detox Environment?

 What you see on television is not a normal situation for residential detox.
 You can move around and interact with people.
 You will be in a comfortable space and often in a home-like experience.
 You will get help from doctors for any nutritional needs or other deficiencies you have.
 You also can start working on your drug addiction during detox.
 That means learning about your disease.